My exposure to Indian culture is, sadly, a bit limited.

 The point is, I’m more than a little fascinated by India, yet still underexposed to it.

-SUJU VIJAYAN audio excerpt: “Because I’m a female director, the critics don’t expect The Playback Singer to be as funny as it is.”
+SUJU VIJAYAN podcast excerpt: “Because I’m a female director, the critics don’t expect The Playback Singer to be as funny as it is.”

 Watching the new indie film, The Playback Singer, was one more glimpse into a culture that never ceases to compel my interest.
 Of course, this story takes place in Los Angeles, but no matter.
 It is the tale of a culture clash that occurs when the lives of a good-for-nothing playground architect and his immigration attorney wife are upended by her fussy, endlessly hypocritical Indian, B-movie playback singer father who comes to visit and overstays his welcome.